 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.

 The University is committed to providing an environment free from discrimination on the basis of sex.
 Yale provides many resources to students, faculty and staff to address concerns relating to discrimination on the basis of sex, which includes sexual misconduct.
 The Yale University Provost maintains a website with comprehensive information about Title IX, a list of Title IX coordinators, and a compendium of yearly reports.
-Dean Allegra di Bonaventura is the Title IX Coordinator for the Graduate School.
+Dean Michelle Nearon is the Title IX Coordinator for the Graduate School.

 Clery Reports on Campus Public Safety

 Yale is located in the heart of a vibrant urban community, with all the arts, culture, and rich diversity of experience that city life brings.
 With city living, it is important to take steps to stay safe, and Yale invests in significant public safety resources.
 Campus safety is the primary job of the Yale Police and Security Departments.
 Yale's Public Safety site offers yearly reports on campus public safety.